AaronJaramillo/zper0.1/README.md

 Each product, is associated with an endpoint and a z addr.
 The client simply has to send a payment of a sufficient amount to the z-address for the desired endpoint including, in the memo field, a RSA public key.

-Zper will check that the payment has been made and store the public key so that the client make requests to a premium endpoint signed with his private RSA key and zper with Authenticate the request and pass along the response.
+Zper will check that the payment has been made and store the public key so that the client make requests to a premium endpoint signed with his private RSA key and zper will authenticate the request and pass along the response.

 On the backend Zper is using celery to call the zcashd node and to get notified of new transactions.